feathersjs/docs/getting-started/user-management.md

 ## Authorization

 Now that we have a user that we can use to authenticate we want to restrict the Message service to only authenticated users.
-We could have done that already in the service generator by answering _yes_ when asked if we need authentication but we can also easily add it manually by changing `src/services/message/hooks/index.js` to:
+We could have done that already in the service generator by answering _"yes"_ when asked if we need authentication but we can also easily add it manually by changing `src/services/message/hooks/index.js` to:

 ```js
 'use strict';